New Orleans

 The city has not passed an ordinance mandating new construction be solar-ready.

-The city has not passed legislation mandating residential, multifamily, and/or commercial new construction be EV-ready.
+The city passed an ordinance in July 2023 mandating that most commercial new construction be EV-ready.

-New Orleans does not staff full-time employees solely dedicated to energy code enforcement.
+We were unable to determine the amount of staff effort dedicated to energy code enforcement.
 The city requires third-party plan reviews and performance testing to verify code compliance.
 The City Planning Office provides in-house guidance and information regarding building code compliance.

 Incentives